-- Class attendance and to all exams and compositions is compulsory.
-A student absent from a test, exam, or oral presentation for legitimate reasons must notify the instructor as soon as possible so that an alternative arrangement can be made.
-The Instructor may request a Physician/Counselor note to confirm an absence for health reasons. - Do not make travel arrangements for the dates when exams or compositions are scheduled. - Missed tests, assignments and examinations with no legitimate reason will be given a grade of F. - 5% of the grade will be deducted for each day a written assignment is late if there is no Physician/Counselor Statement form to justify the absence or the failure to complete it.
+- Attendance to class and to all exams and compositions is compulsory.
+A student who is absent from a test, exam, or oral presentation for legitimate reasons must notify the instructor as soon as possible so that an alternative arrangement can be made.
+The Instructor may request a Physician's/Counselor's note to confirm an absence for health reasons. - Do not make travel arrangements for the dates when exams or compositions are scheduled. - Missed tests, assignments and examinations with no legitimate reason will be given a grade of F. - 5% of the grade will be deducted for each day a written assignment is late if there is no Physician's/Counselor's Statement form to justify the absence or the failure to complete it.